 The Hong Kong Jockey Club Charities Trust approved around HK$330 million to initiate the “Jockey Club SMART Family-Link Project” (JCSFL).
-Launched in 2018, the project aims at leveraging advanced Information and Communication Technologies (ICT) in support of more effective and innovative service delivery provided by all 26 NGO-operated Integrated Family Service Centres (IFSCs) and Integrated Services Centres (ISCs) to promote family well-being, and enhancing the sector capacity in the use of technology and data for family service innovations that can respond to emerging service needs under the New Normal.
+Launched in 2018, the project aims at leveraging advanced Information and Communication Technologies (ICT) in support of more effective and innovative service delivery provided by all 26 NGO-operated Integrated Family Service Centres (IFSCs) and Integrated Services Centres (ISCs) to promote family well-being, and enhancing the sector capacity in the use of technology and data for family service innovations that can respond to emerging service needs.

 Project Overview